entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Liu, S., Sun, Z., Ji, C., Zhou, M., and Jiang, D. (2020).
 Conodont biostratigraphy and age of the Early Triassic fish-bearing-nodule levels from Nanjing and Jurong, Jiangsu province, South China.
 J. Earth Sci.
 31, 9–22. doi:10.1007/s12583-019-1232-y

 Lombardo, C., Rusconi, M., and Tintori, A. (2008).
 New perleidiform from the Ladinian (Middle Triassic) of the northern Grigna (northern Italy).
 Riv.
 Ital.
 Paleontol.
 Stratigr.
 114, 263–272. doi:10.13130/2039-4942/5901

 Lozovsky, V.R., Minikh, M.G., Grunt, T.A., Kukhtinov, D.A., Ponomarenko, A.G., and Sukacheva, I.D., 2009.
-The Ufimian Stage of the East European scale: Status, validity, and correlation potential.
-Stratigraphy and Geological Correlation, 17(6), 602-614.

-Lozovsky, V.R., Minikh, M.G., Grunt, T.A., Kukhtinov, D.A., Ponomarenko, A.G., and Sukacheva, I.D., 2009.
 The Ufimian Stage of the East European Scale: Status, Validity, and Correlation Potential.
 Stratigraphy and Geological Correlation, 17(6): 602-614. https://doi.org/10.1134/S0869593809060033